tbang618/CC24/RustNotes/Rustlings4.md

 - `.values()` returns an iterator of just the hash map values.
 - `.keys()` returns an iterator of just the hash map keys.

 This exercise wants you to recreate two existings functions using iterator methods rather than simply iterating over the values.
-Some useful ones:
+Some useful functions to use:
-- `.fold(<initial value>, <closure>)` which we saw last exercise.
+- `.fold(<initial value>, <closure>)`, which we saw last exercise.
 - `.filter(<closure>)` returns a new iterator consisting  of only items that returned `true` when passed to the argument closure.
 	- As an example: `some_iterator.filter(|x| *x == &some_value)`
 	- Note that the closure takes the *reference* of each each item, hence we must dereference with `*` if we want to compare the item value to some other value.